- The 1901 Pope Riddle house and its period rooms are open for guided tours only.

 - Hill-Stead also offers Exclusive private tours on select Saturdays.

-- The museum is closed Mondays and major holidays (Easter Sunday, Fourth of July, Labor Day, Thanksgiving Day and Christmas Day).
+- The museum is closed Mondays & Tuesdays and major holidays (Easter Sunday, Fourth of July, Labor Day, Thanksgiving Day, and Christmas Day).

-- Hill-Stead welcomes groups of 10 or more people but requires advance reservation and a non-refundable deposit.
+- Hill-Stead welcomes groups of 10 or more people with advance reservations.
 For more information see Group Tours.

 Special Admission Programs

 As a Blue Star Museum, Hill-Stead offers active-duty military families FREE admission from Memorial Day through Labor Day.
 Blue Star Museums is a collaboration among the National Endowment for the Arts, Blue Star Families, the Department of Defense, and museums across America.